seyedmh9/js-weather-web-app/README.md

 # Weather app ☀️🌧️

-Weather app is a lightweight weather web app built with vanilla JavaScript.
+Weather App is a web application built with vanilla JavaScript.
 It fetches real-time weather data and a 5-day forecast using the OpenWeatherMap API.
-Users can search by city name or allow location access for automatic weather updates based on geolocation.
+Users can search for weather information by entering a city name or enable location access to receive automatic updates based on their current geolocation.

 ## Features